BorysDrozhak/ops-bot/README.md

-# You own Bot for OPS guys
+# Your own Bot for OPS guys

 ### The ideas
 * I'd like to work with my laptop via my phone